 Executive sessions, or meetings of outside Directors without management present, are held at regular intervals for both the Board and the Committees.
-Mr. Dunigan, as the non-executive Chairman of the Company, serves as the presiding Director of the executive session meetings of the non-management Directors of the Board.
+Mr. Dunigan, the current non-executive Chairman of the Board, chaired the executive sessions of the Board in 2015.
+Effective May 12, 2016, Rebecca Skillman, as the Lead Director of the Company, will serve as the presiding Director of the executive session meetings of the non-management Directors of the Board.
 The Board meets in executive session a minimum of four times each year.

-The Board met 10 times during 2014.
-Each Director attended 88% or more of Board meetings and meetings of Committees on which they served in 2014.
-Directors as a group attended an average of 97.22% of the Board meetings and meetings of Committees on which they served in 2014.
+The Board met four times during 2015.
+Each Director attended 77% or more of Board meetings and meetings of Committees on which they served in 2015.
+Directors as a group attended an average of 97.93% of the Board meetings and meetings of Committees on which they served in 2015.